The PAWS clinical staff are highly invested in providing supervision. This section details the four types of supervision interns receive.

 Each intern is supervised by at least two different psychologists over the course of the year.
 Final supervision assignments are made by the Training Director in consultation with staff, and with consideration given to goodness of fit and supervisor availability.

 Supervision of Groups

-Interns and their group co-facilitators meet for Supervision of Groups for one hour weekly.
-Supervision of Groups is facilitated by the Groups Coordinator, who is a Licensed Psychologist.
+Interns and their group co-facilitators meet weekly for supervision of groups.
+Supervision of groups is facilitated by the groups coordinator, who is a licensed psychologist.
 At these meetings, discussions focus on group processes and presenting video recording of group sessions.
 The group supervision format enhances training by exposing interns to a variety of group types, facilitation styles, and client presentations.
 It also provides interns with practice giving peer feedback related to clinical intervention.
-Typically, the group co-facilitators also meet for 30 minutes before or after their group for planning purposes or debriefing
+Typically, the group co-facilitators also meet for 30 minutes before or after their group for planning purposes or debriefing.

 Group Supervision/Case Conference

 Case conference is a weekly one hour group supervision in which interns and senior staff rotate sharing about current clients through formal written and oral presentations in which video recorded therapy sessions are shown.
 A senior staff psychologist presents on a client once every four meetings, and the two interns are scheduled in the subsequent two meetings with the same senior staff member in attendance.
 On the fourth week, all staff and interns are invited to attend All Staff Case Consultation, bringing cases they would like to discuss to an informal group consultation format.